core-wg/href/draft-ietf-core-href.md

 components in [Concise Binary Object Representation (CBOR)](#RFC8949) instead of a sequence of characters.
-This allows typical operations on URI references such as parsing, comparison and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code.
+This allows typical operations on URI references such as parsing, comparison, and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code.

 As a result of simplification, however, CRIs are not capable of